Often teaching can feel like a game of chance.

 It also provides great scope for peer assessment!
 Just give each student someone else’s blog post to assess and comment on, and let them work collaboratively to improve each other’s work.

 Have you had a chance to check out how FluentU can help you turn a dull class into a memorable lesson?
-FluentU has a curated library of real-world videos and interactive resources, making it an innovative way to use video in Spanish class, while keeping the content accessible for all students.
+FluentU provides an innovative way to use video in Spanish class, while keeping the content accessible for all students.

 With the interactive subtitles, multimedia flashcards and personalized Learn Mode, students have the support they need to understand each video on their own.
 My younger students love the Disney movie trailers and songs, which are a very nice way to put an end to the session with a group activity.